Frequently Asked Questions

 What if my appeal relates to classification, exemption, or other aspects of the assessment?

 File on form AR 3 if your appeal relates to classification, exemption or other non-value issues.
-Your appeal on form AR 3 must include a specific non-value claim and may also include a value claim.
-If you file form AR 3, do not also file form AR 1 or AR 2 for the same property.
+Your appeal on form AR 3 must include a specific exemption, classification or non-value claim.

 Who can appeal an assessment?

-Usually the owner or one of the owners if there is more than one.
+The owner or one of the owners if there is more than one.
 A lessee of an entire property who pays all the taxes is also qualified.
-A person with a written contract to buy a property may file but will not qualify if the sale does not go through, so it is best to arrange to have the seller file.
+A person with a written contract to buy a property may file but will not qualify if the sale does not close, so it is best to arrange to have the seller file.
 In unusual cases other persons may qualify.